How Many Days in Lisbon Do You Really Need?

 See the main sights and then head elsewhere if you really want your dollar to go as far as possible.

-Again, Portugal in general is a great deal and the difference in price between Lisbon and other cities isn't huge, but you'll feel that your dollar will go farther in other cities.
+Generally speaking, Portugal is a great deal.
+While the difference in price between Lisbon and other cities in Portugal isn't huge, you'll find your dollar goes farther in other cities.

 If you've learned to love the art and pleasure of slow travel, you could easily spend five days in Lisbon.